Lifestyle and Health

 The objective of this theme is to develop innovative ways through research to enhance human experience and encourage lifestyle changes that result in better health and wellbeing, exercise and fitness, across the lifespan.

 Understanding the influence of modifiable health behaviours on health and changing those behaviours is the central focus of this theme.
-Different strands of the theme examine the separate and combined effects of diet, physical activity and sedentary behaviour on health, and the effects of stress and mental health on physical well-being.
+The different strands within the theme examine the effects of diet, physical activity and stress on both physical and mental health.

 Significant research strands within the theme include: